HumanCellAtlas/dcp-community/rfcs/rfc-template.md

 ### Prior Art [optional]

-*Share references to prior art to deepen community understanding of the RFC, such as learnings or adaptations from earlier designs.*
+*Share references to prior art to deepen community understanding of the RFC, such as learnings, adaptations from earlier designs, or community standards.*

 ### Alternatives [optional]